-Operations at Paracatu are dependent on rainfall and river water capture as the primary source of process water.
+Operations at Paracatu are dependent on rainfall and river water capture as the primary source of process water, which is then complemented by groundwater from boreholes.
 During the rainy season, the mine channels surface runoff water to temporary storage ponds from where it is pumped to the process plants.
 Similarly, surface runoff and rain water and water captured from the river is stored in the tailings impoundment, which constitutes the main water reservoir for the process plants.
 The objective is to capture and store as much water as possible during the rainy season to ensure adequate water supply during the dry season.